missionpinball/mpf-docs/hardware/spike/connection.rst

 Connect the "RX" (receive) from one to the "TX" (transmit) on the other and vice-versa.
 Also connect the grounds (possible labeled "GND") together.
 It's probably a good idea to twist the wires together to reduce interference, especially if your wires are more than a few inches long.

+In addition to above you should also "CTS" to "DTS" and "DTS" to "CTS".
+This will allow you to enable hardware flow control which is essential at higher baud rates (up to 3M).

 The following diagram illustrates how everything fits together: